-The following Reserve Study policy ("Policy") has been adopted by the Board of Directors ("Board") of Grand Lodge on Peak 7 Owners Association, Inc. ("Association") pursuant to the requirements set forth in C.R.S. §38-33.3-209.5.
+The following Reserve Study policy ("Policy") has been adopted by the Board of Managers ("Board") of Grand Timber Lodge Owners' Association, Inc. ("Association") pursuant to the requirements set forth in C.R.S. §38-33.3-209.5.
 This Policy shall supersede and replace any reserve study policy previously adopted by the Association.
 All capitalized terms used but not defined herein shall have the meaning set forth for such term in the Declaration.